TissueEngineeringLab/MyoFInDer/docs/installation.markdown

 installs additional features for easily starting Cellen-Tellen.
 Both installation methods are strictly equivalent otherwise.

+To run the installer, just double-click on it and follow the displayed instructions.
+You might have to enter an administrator password at some point.
+Then, when opening the application for the first time, the required Python modules and Cellen-Tellen will be installed automatically.
+This may take some time and necessitates a working internet connection.

 ## 1.3 Installation of Cellen-Tellen from console

 In case the provided installer does not work properly, or simply if you prefer